demontaedrummer/whstechnotes/journal.md

 i am looking foward for brake so i can sleep in
 # january 8, 2025
 The thing i enjoyed most about the class is that i sit by my self and i feel there is nothing to improve, Looking ahead there isnt anything thing spesific i want to work on in this class yet
+# january 13, 2025
+I feel it would ehance the peoples work do to easy solution soving such as creative solutons to  problem or just answers in genral. the way i would prep for the shift is by making sure my job isnt one that could not be took by A.I
+# january 22, 2025
+I feel like the gov protects us but at the same time limits us to some stuff.
+I fel like companies liken tiktok not sell are info to third parties and actually protect it.
+I would add the future were no one can get your info from ar data base unless right fully needed.
+The lesson i would take s dont sell users info.